← Back to Today's Slate

 Season Score

-seasonScore = (ERA danger + WHIP danger + BAA danger) / 3
+seasonScore = (ERA fat pitch + WHIP fat pitch + BAA fat pitch) / 3

 Recent Form Score

-Averages ERA and WHIP danger across the pitcher's last 5 starts.
+Averages ERA and WHIP fat pitch across the pitcher's last 5 starts.
 BAA is not available in game log data.

-recentFormScore = (avgERA danger last 5 + avgWHIP danger last 5) / 2
+recentFormScore = (avgERA fat pitch last 5 + avgWHIP fat pitch last 5) / 2

 Recent form is weighted 60% because a pitcher's last few outings are more predictive than their full season line.